1MD048-pemo1065/segmentation-code/README.md

 EPOCHS = 250
 DATASET_PATH = "/path/to/dataset"
 ```

+Start the notebook using `jupyter notebook` and open it by browsing to http://localhost:8888.

 On a fast GPU, using all data published in Studium, 250 epochs took a bit over 6 hours to complete, so it's probably a good idea to lower that a bit.